shanet/pirep/README.md

 ### Prerequisites

-* Ruby (the expected version is defined with `.ruby-version`)
+* Ruby (the expected version is defined in `.ruby-version`)
-* Postgres (14.6 is currently used, fairly standard SQL is used everywhere so other minor versions should be fine)
+* Postgres (14.6 is currently used, but fairly standard SQL is used everywhere so other minor versions should be fine too)
 * [GDAL](https://gdal.org) version >= 3.6.2 for generating sectional chart map tiles (older versions will generate bad looking map tiles)
 * [libvips](https://www.libvips.org) for converting airport diagram PDFs to PNGs and processing user photo uploads
 * Yarn version 1.x